 So, where and how can you use the power of scripts?

-First of all, one can use our so-called JavaScript Embedded Expression in Single Line text and Multi Line text.
+First of all, one can use our so-called JavaScript Embedded Expression in Single Line Text and Multi Line Text.
+Another powerful way to use them is in Styles.

 A JavaScript embedded expression is simply inserted into the text with ${… your code here}.
 Inside can be any JavaScript code which returns a (String) value.